-> Current Semester: For the first five days of the semester, students may add or drop courses without charge by visiting the Registrar’s Office.
+Current Semester: For the first five days of the semester, students may add or drop courses without charge by emailing (firstname.lastname@example.org) or visiting the Registrar’s Office.
 Courses cannot be added after the first week of classes.

-Dropping a course after the first week is an online procedure in Campusweb –› Student Resources –› Drop/Add a Class.
+Dropping a course after the first week is an online procedure in Campusweb –› Student Resources –› Drop a Class.
 After the online form is submitted, it will be sent first to the student’s advisor, and then to the Dean of the College, for approval.
 If approved the course will automatically be dropped from the student’s class schedule and the $10 drop fee will be charged to his/her account.
 If denied no charges will be generated.
-It is suggested that you continue to attend the course until you receive the e-mail confirming it has been dropped.
-You may also check on the status of your drop on the Drop/Add a Class link.
+It is suggested that students continue to attend the course until they receive the e-mail confirming it has been dropped.

 Please note: Full-time students may not drop below 12 credit hours, and only full-time students are permitted to live in the residence halls.
 Residence hall students who desire to drop to less than 15 hours need underload approval from the Dean of the College.
 This will occur during the online drop process.